GENERAL TERMS AND CONDITIONS

 - Electronic communication is considered as written.

-- Drydock executes the agreement to the best of its knowledge and ability (effort obligation).
+- Drydock executes the agreement to the best of its knowledge and ability, in accordance with the requirements of good craftsmanship and in line with generally accepted professional standards within the ICT sector.

 - internal decision-making